sempercuriosus/sempercuriosus/README.md

 ✉️  You can contact me via [Email](mailto:hulse@hey.com)

-⚡  I enjoy learning, problem solving, and finding new-to-me things
+⚡  I enjoy learning, problem solving, and finding new-to-me things.
+Outside of work, I love being out in nature be it on a hike, biking, walking, or just taking the time to sit in the grass and stare at the clouds floating on by.

 ## Skills
 These are some of the skills that I have, in no particular order